Jury trials have started to resume all over Los Angeles County, and it looks like the green light will be given within the next month or two.

 The California constitution gives a defendant in a criminal case the legal right to a jury trial, which is a group of twelve members of the public.

-They are responsible to be the fact finders in a criminal case and determine if a defendant is guilty or not guilty of the crimes they were charged with.
+They are responsible for being the fact finders in a criminal case and determining whether a defendant is guilty or not guilty of the crimes they were charged with.

-Put simply, if you were charged with a California misdemeanor or felony crime, then you are entitled to have a jury trial, which could be waived for a bench trial where the judge is the sole party to determine guilt or innocence.
+Put simply, if you are charged with a California misdemeanor or felony crime, you are entitled to a jury trial.
+However, this right could be waived for a bench trial, in which the judge is the sole party to determine guilt or innocence.

-In order to protect the legal rights of the defendant, there are many important safeguards built into the jury trial process.
-For example, the members of the just have to represent the local community.
+Many important safeguards are built into the jury trial process to protect the defendant's legal rights.
+For example, the members of the jury have to represent the local community.

 While the jury members won't ever precisely represent the demographics of the community regarding race, ethnicity, gender, etc., there can't be any deliberate attempts to make the jury not representative.